fractal-solutions/predictQt/README.md

-# Qflow Cloud: Decentralized Prediction Markets
+# predictQt: Decentralized Prediction Markets

 ## 🔮 Predict the Future, Earn Rewards

-Welcome to Qflow Cloud, your platform for decentralized prediction markets.
+Welcome to predictQt, your platform for decentralized prediction markets.
 Here, you can bet on real-world events, express your beliefs about the future, and earn rewards when your predictions are accurate.

 ---